QSBS: The $15M+ Tax Break Every Founder Should Know

 What is QSBS?

-QSBS is a tax incentive designed to encourage investment in small businesses.
+QSBS is a federal tax incentive designed to encourage investment in small businesses.
 If your stock qualifies, you can exclude up to 100% of your capital gains from federal taxation.

 Example: You start a company with $100K.
 Five years later you sell it for $15M.
 With QSBS, you could owe $0 in federal capital gains tax on that $14.9M gain.